tsuyoshicho/vim-slumlord/README.md

 Usage
 =====

-Edit a `.uml` file and enter some plantuml code.
+Edit a plantuml file(ex. `*.uml`) and enter some plantuml code.
 When you save it, a preview will be forcefully inserted/updated at the top of your file!

 Note: I have only used this for sequence diagrams - the ASCII output of